-Positioning the Load Floor for Storage Access Under the Seat
+Positioning The Load Floor For Storage Access Under Quad Cab® - If Equipped The Seat

 - 1. Lift the 60/40 seat cushion(s) to the upward position. - 2.
 Unsnap the securing snap located at either side of the load floor. - 3.
 Lift the load floor up to access storage under the load floor.